Maximally Dense Disc Packings on the Plane: Introduction

 This formula is mentioned in Fejes T\'oth's 1964 book \textit{Regular Figures}.
 Additionally, Fejes T\'oth provides guesses for the densest possible packings with radius ratio greater than or equal to a given $q$ (Figure 1.1).
 Although none of the guesses exactly reach Florian's bound, some of them come quite close, while others are noticeably lower.

-The problem of finding all triangulated packings of order with $n$ different radii is interesting because we can scour these packings for ones which improve Fejes T\'oth's guesses and come closer to Florian's bound.
-In fact, with Fernique's recently-discovered three disc packings in \cite{1808.10677} we can do exactly that, which we explain in Section \ref{sect:53}.
-A knowledge of how close we can get to Florian's bound is important because it helps us with a more general question: Given an arbitrary set of discs with radii between $q$ and 1, what is the densest possible way to arrange them into a periodic packing?
+The problem of finding all triangulated packings with $n$ different radii is interesting because we can scour these packings for ones which improve Fejes T\'oth's guesses and come closer to Florian's bound.
+In fact, with Fernique's three disk packings in \cite{MR4292755} we can do exactly that, which we explain in Section \ref{sect:Fernique}.
+A knowledge of how close we can get to Florian's bound is important because it helps us with a more general question: Given an arbitrary set of disks with radii between $q$ and 1, what is the densest possible way to arrange them into a periodic packing?

-Another interesting thing to do with these newly-found packings is to find out which plane symmetry groups each of them belong to.
-This is important because the orbifold of a given symmetry group can allow us to systematically construct new packings of any order, although the methods of Kennedy \cite{MR2195054} and Fernique \cite{1808.10677} are sufficient to find all examples for two sizes and three sizes of disks, respectively.
+Another interesting thing to do with these newly-found packings is to find which plane symmetry groups each of them belong to.
+This is important because the orbifold of a given symmetry group can allow us to construct systematically new packings of any order, although the methods of Kennedy \cite{MR2195054} and Fernique \cite{MR4292755} are sufficient to find all examples for two sizes and three sizes of disks, respectively.